deciduously/music/post.md

 // TODO Go back and compare with the original AWK/one-liner
 // TODO Authoring - Pest? - just take separated characters - accept either Unicode flat OR some other character - you can use 'b', because only the first character is matching a note.
 For sharp, ASCII 35 '#' is fine to demand.
 Add a character for
 // TODO dependent types could verify scale intervals
+// TODO after moving all helper code and edit code and stuff, see if this file can be literate?

 ##### Diatonic Modes